Kong/docs.konghq.com/app/dev-portal/app-reg/auth-strategies/oidc/dynamic-client-registration/auth0.md

 ## Make a successful request

 In the previous steps, you obtained the **Client ID** and **Client Secret**.
-To authorize the request, you must attach this client secret pair in the header.
-You can do this by using any API product, such as [Insomnia](https://insomnia.rest/), or directly using the command line:
+To authorize the request, include the client secret pair in the header.
+You can do this using any API client, such as [Insomnia](https://insomnia.rest/), or directly from the command line:

 ```sh
 curl example.com/REGISTERED_ROUTE -H "Authorization: Basic CLIENT_ID:CLIENT_SECRET"